nothke/dont-be-afraid-of-pointers/pointers.md

 ---
 - python, everything is a reference type..?
 - go - values get allocated on the heap when grabbed as a reference
-- javascript..
-Depends on the browser
+- javascript - Depends on the browser, but ECMAscript defines some standards

 ---

-rust
+# Rust
 - memory tracked at compile time
+- much more errors can be caught at compile time than in other languages

 ---
 <style scoped>